amy-deng/glean/README.md

 - `quadruple_id.txt` events represented by the index.

 ## Prerequisites
 The code has been successfully tested in the following environment.
+(Older dgl versions may need to modify the code)
 - Python 3.7.7
 - PyTorch 1.6.0
 - dgl 0.5.0